 Autumn

 - Autumn Marine Studies (16 credits): Full-term fall quarter program (approximately 10 weeks) where students earn major elective credits in addition to the integrative field experience requirement.
-Students enroll in three courses total:
+Students enroll full time, and can choose courses from a limited menu with an optional 1 credit seminar:

 - FHL 471: Comparative Anatomy and Physiology of Marine Organisms (5 credits, Organismal processes elective)